In Celebration of True Liberty

 “The Spirit of the Lord is upon me, because he has anointed me to proclaim good news to the poor.
 He has sent me to proclaim liberty to the captives and recovering of sight to the blind, to set at liberty those who are oppressed, to proclaim the year of the Lord's favor.”

 And he rolled up the scroll and gave it back to the attendant and sat down.
 And the eyes of all in the synagogue were fixed on him.
 And he began to say to them, “Today this Scripture has been fulfilled in your hearing.”
 (Luke 4:16-21)

 This is true liberty—for when it comes to forgiveness, our Lord can properly be labeled a “liberal.”

 While Christians may lean toward political conservatism as a reflection of the law, which is good and holy, we must remember that the law cannot produce that which it demands, namely holiness.
 For that, we must trust in Christ alone by faith alone recognizing that one day we shall inherit a perfect kingdom, whose designer and builder is God Himself (Heb 11:10).
-As we in the United States celebrate our independence this weekend as a nation, let us also give thanks for the greater liberty our Lord has provided.
+As we in the United States celebrate our independence, let us also give thanks for the greater liberty our Lord has provided.

 Brian William Thomas is a writer-in-residence and pastor at Grace Lutheran Church in San Diego, CA. His writing focuses on confessional Lutheranism in a post-Christian culture and reclaiming ancient pastoral practices for present day service.